Table of Contents

 - Finding the organism in a sample of blood, sputum, or other tissue

 - Initial treatment with intravenous amphotericin B, then change to long term therapy with oral itraconazole (sometimes fluconazole)

 Aspergillosis is caused by Aspergillus, a very common group of fungi.
 In people with healthy immune systems, it usually causes mild or moderate lung problems.
-In people with suppressed immune systems, it can be life threatening.
+In people with weakened immune systems, it can be life threatening.
 Aspergillosis was more common in the earlier days of AIDS.
-Today it is rarely seen in HIV+ people.
+Today it is rarely seen in HIV+ people in the US.